 This article is co-authored by ACLJ Senior Counsel CeCe Heil.

 We're engaged in an aggressive global campaign for American Pastor Bryan Nerren's freedom.
-Have your gift in support of persecuted Christians DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+Support our work for persecuted Christians with a donation today.